 It’s probably a good idea to list things that you can do immediately, as well as things that you can do longer-term.

 If you are not in no-contact with the narcissist, but you’ve instituted grey rock, the same three questions still apply.
-If the wants to suddenly makes a play for you again, you need to think about preparing for it.
+If they want to suddenly make a play for you again, you need to think about preparing for it.

 How are you going to guard against that happening in the first place?
 What will you do if it happens?
 How will you care for your emotions if it does?